umobi/UIContainer/README.md

 #### 2.a) ContainerCellDelegate

 Notice the ContainerCellDelegate conformance in CartView superclass types.
 The ContainerCellDelegate is a helper for us because the UIView can be used as a cell or not if you are creating it as the ContainerView example.
-Our first option was casting the parent as some cell delegate, but this was not safe since we can have the tableView inside another view and the parent will be some common ancestor between then.

 The ContainerCellDelegate has two behaviors and it adds cellDelegate: Delegate associated type to the views.
 The first behavior is if you don't specify adding the line `var cellDelegate: Delegate?` inside your view class.
 What happens?
 The ContainerCellDelegate understands that you didn't specify the cell delegate and associate the EmptyCellDelegate to your class.
 Notice if you type "self.cellDelegate" the type would be EmptyCellDelegate?.

-During cell construction, the UIContainerCell checks the type of your view.cellDelegate, if it is the EmptyCellDelegate UIContainerCell pass without checking if your parent view implements the cell delegate.
-But, if the cell uses some CellDelegate, UIContainerCell will stop you and ask to implement the delegate for your parent view.
-This helps a lot when you forgot to implement the delegates, preventing losing coding time.

-Added the OptionalCellDelegate if you have views that somethimes will be used as ContainerCellDelegate but the delegate is optional.
-You only need to extend your cellDelegate protocol with OptionalCellDelegate.

 ### 3. UIContainerStoryboard